 Tip 6: Put the baby down awake

-Sleep training 5 month old babies is based on teaching your babies to go to sleep by themselves which means if you rock them, sing for them lullaby,.. are not the case.
+Sleep training for 5-month-old babies is based on teaching your babies to go to sleep by themselves which means if you rock them, or sing for them lullaby,.. is not the case.
 You should just put them down in their cribs and then leave them eventually to fall asleep.

 Tip 7: Delay your response time